teodorjuravlea/Web-Server-Monitor-REST-API-in-Rust/README.md

 # Web Server Monitor REST API in Rust

-A simple web server monitor that responds with system information in a JSON to an HTTP request.
+Simple asynchronous web server monitor that responds to an HTTP request with system information in a JSON, using Rocket.rs.

 ## Possible routes